Sorry, you need to enable JavaScript to visit this website.

 Main concepts

 The federal government's skilled labour strategy (Fachkräftestrategie) is a response to structural changes and the related challenges of securing skilled labour and the labour market in Germany.
 It is one of the priorities of its labour market and educational policies.
-Securing and expanding a good skills base in Germany is therefore key to the innovative capacity and competitiveness of the German economy.
 The aim of the federal government's skilled labour strategy is to put in place the conditions and develop specific support services for the labour market of the future.